nuxencs/seasonpackarr/README.md

 You can configure a decent part of the features seasonpackarr provides.
 I will explain the most important ones here in more detail.

-### qBittorrent Client Authentication
+### Torrent Client Configuration

+Each entry under `clients` connects seasonpackarr to one torrent client instance.
+Set the `type` field to either `"qbittorrent"` (default) or `"transmission"` to select the client type.
+The `preImportPath` field works identically for both client types.

+#### qBittorrent

-Each entry under `clients` connects seasonpackarr to one qBittorrent instance.
-You can authenticate with the traditional `username` and `password` fields, or with `apiKey` when using qBittorrent 5.2.0 or newer.
+For qBittorrent clients, you can authenticate with the traditional `username` and `password` fields, or with `apiKey` when using qBittorrent 5.2.0 or newer.
 If `apiKey` is set, seasonpackarr uses qBittorrent API key authentication for that client instead of username/password login.

 If you use [qui's reverse proxy](https://getqui.com/docs/features/reverse-proxy/), set the client `host` to the full proxy URL, for example `http://localhost:7476/proxy/abc123...`, and leave `username`, `password`, and `apiKey` empty. qui keeps the qBittorrent session and handles authentication for proxied clients.

+#### Transmission

+For Transmission clients, set `type: "transmission"` and provide `username` and `password` for the Transmission RPC interface (no `apiKey` field).
+The default port is `9091`.

 ### Smart Mode